Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Estimating the Power Spectrum

 \section{Estimating the Power Spectrum}

 For any pulsar we can write the TOAs for the pulses as a sum of both a deterministic and a stochastic component:

-where $\bmath{t}_{\mathrm{tot}}$ represents the $n$ TOAs for a single pulsar, with $\bmath{t}_{\mathrm{det}}$ and $\bmath{t}_{\mathrm{sto}}$ the deterministic and stochastic contributions to the total respectively, where any contributions to the latter will be modelled as random Gaussian processes.
-In estimating the timing model parameters for the pulsar, a standard weighted least-squares fit as performed in packages such as Tempo2 will model the stochastic contributions purely as white noise characterised by the TOA uncertainties.
-Thus any contribution to $\bmath{t}_{\mathrm{sto}}$ not described by the TOA uncertainties will be absorbed by the timing model fit and so when the timing model is subtracted from the data, any attempt to characterise the power spectrum of the resulting residuals will be incorrect.
+where $\mathbf{t}_{\mathrm{tot}}$ represents the $n$ TOAs for a single pulsar, with $\mathbf{t}_{\mathrm{det}}$ and $\mathbf{t}_{\mathrm{sto}}$ the deterministic and stochastic contributions to the total respectively, where any contributions to the latter will be modelled as random Gaussian processes.
+In estimating the timing model parameters for the pulsar, a standard weighted least-squares fit, as performed in packages such as Tempo2, will model the stochastic contributions purely as white noise characterised by the TOA uncertainties.
+In doing so, a set of pre-fit timing residuals $\mathbf{\delta t}_{\mathrm{pre}}$ are produced using an initial estimate of the $m$ timing model parameters $\beta_{\mathrm{0}i}$ such that:

+From here a linear approximation of the timing model can be used such that any deviations from the initial guess of the timing model parameters are encapsulated using the $m$ parameters $\epsilon_i$ such that:

+We can therefore write the set of post--fit residuals $\mathbf{\delta t}$ that arise from this fitting process as:

+where $\mathbf{M}$ is the $n\times m$ `design matrix' which describes the dependence of the timing residuals on the model parameters.
+Thus any contribution to $\mathbf{t}_{\mathrm{sto}}$ not described by the TOA uncertainties, such as the signal from a GWB, will be absorbed by the timing model fit and so when the timing model is subtracted from the data, any attempt to characterise the power spectrum of the resulting post--fit residuals will be incorrect.
+Whilst some methods exist to model the intrinsic red noise at the point of fitting the timing model (e.g. \cite{2011MNRAS.418..561C}, and indeed, one can use Tempo2 in conjunction with the methods described in this paper to simultaneously fit for the red noise and the non-linear timing model, this is not an approach we pursue in the following work.

-In order to account for this, we begin by following the approach of vHL2012 which we describe in brief here so as to aid subsequent discussion.
-A set of pre-fit timing residuals $\delta \bmath{t}_{\mathrm{pre}}$ are produced using an initial estimate of the $m$ timing model parameters $\beta_{\mathrm{0}i}$.
-From here a linear approximation of the timing model can be used such that any deviations from the initial guess of the timing model parameters are encapsulated using the $m$ parameters $\epsilon_i$ such that
+In order to account for this, we instead begin by following the approach of vHL2013 which we describe in brief here so as to aid subsequent discussion.
+We begin by assuming that the effect of the additional noise processes beyond the TOA uncertainties on the timing model fit will be small, so that the linear approximation will still hold even in their presence.
+By refitting for the set of parameters $\bm{\epsilon}$ we can therefore write the stochastic component of the residuals as:

-This allows us to write the timing residuals $\delta\bmath{t}$ in this linear approximation to the timing model as:

-where $M$ is the $n\times m$ `design matrix' which describes the dependance of the timing residuals on the model parameters.

-We can then write the Bayesian likelihood for the timing residuals as (vH2009):
+We can then write the likelihood for the timing residuals as (vH2009):

-where the $n\times n$ covariance matrix $\mathbfss{C}$ describes the stochastic contributions to the timing residuals such that
+where the $n\times n$ covariance matrix $\mathbf{C}$ describes the stochastic contributions to the timing residuals such that

-and is described by a set of parameters $\bmath{\phi}$.
+and is described by a set of parameters $\bm{\phi}$.